Aliazzzz/Applied-Design-Patterns-in-CODESYS-V3/Patterns of Ladder Logic Programming/README.md

         The Mode pattern

+After some good feedback of the original poster, a revision to the introduction text has been made.

 # LD is Simple, elegant and easy to pick up!
 IMHO, Ladder certainly has it's specific purpose!
 Its simple, elegant and easy to pick up by personell with less PLC experience, so it's always a good start!